 In addition, you will learn how to study the history of theatre across a range of cultures and develop an understanding of how performance affects audiences and an ability to define and critique what falls under the broad term of “performance”.
 They may specialise in a particular area such as dramaturgy, devising, scenography, management, directing, writing, and digital skills.

-To learn more about the best Drama Schools in the UK, find details on the top ten ranking Drama and Dance schools in the Guardian University Guide 2021 below:
+To learn more about the best Drama universities in the UK, find details on the top ten ranking Dance and Drama schools in the Guardian University Guide 2023 below: